django-cms/django-filer/docs/validation.rst

 --------------------

-The first thing you can do to set up a security policy is to only allow white-listed mime types for upload.
+The first thing you can do to set up a security policy is to only allow white-listed MIME types for upload.

 The setting ``FILER_MIME_TYPE_WHITELIST`` (default: ``[]``)  is a list of strings django-filer will consider for upload, e.g.::

     FILER_MIME_TYPE_WHITELIST = [
-        "text/plain",  # Exact mime type match
+        "text/plain",  # Exact MIME type match
         "image/*",  # All types of "image"
     ]

-If ``FILER_MIME_TYPE_WHITELIST`` is empty, all mime types will be accepted (default behaviour).
+If ``FILER_MIME_TYPE_WHITELIST`` is empty, all MIME types will be accepted (default behaviour).

 .. note::

-    django-filer determines the mime-type of a file by its extension.
+    django-filer determines the MIME type of a file by its extension.
     It does **not** check if the file format is aligned with its extension.
-    Restricting mime types therefore effectively blocks certain extensions.
+    Restricting MIME types therefore effectively blocks certain extensions.
     It does not prevent a user from uploading an .exe file disguised as an image file, say .jpeg.